Building Your B2B Customer Service Team

 Customer Consultant

-Your customer Consultant (CSM) is someone that is in a relationship management role and often in a sales role too.
+Your customer consultant is someone that is in a relationship management role and often in a sales role too.
 They close the deal with the customer and continue overseeing the relationship to make sure the customer achieves their goals.
 They facilitate the initial onboarding process and identify new solutions for existing customers.
-Your CSM is in the loop on everything that is going on throughout the customer lifecycle.
+Your consultant is in the loop on everything that is going on throughout the customer lifecycle.

-The various tasks your CSM performs allow for them to have continuous touchpoints with your client.
+The various tasks your consultant performs allow for them to have continuous touchpoints with your client.
 This constant communication is crucial to maintaining a high retention rate.

-Through these interactions, your CSM can go over any concerns your client may have, see how they are enjoying your solution, and offer additional support for them.
+Through these interactions, your consultant can go over any concerns your client may have, see how they are enjoying your solution, and offer additional support for them.

 Onboarding specialists should follow a thorough process to properly get new clients up to speed.
 We will go over this process more in-depth in the next chapter.